DockerDemos/FullScreenMario/README.md

 ##Copyright Information##

-Full Scree Mario is licensed under the Creative Commons [Attribution Non-Commercial Share-Alike license](http://creativecommons.org/licenses/by-nc-sa/3.0/).
+Full Scree Mario is licensed under the [MIT License](http://mit-license.org/).

 DockerDemos/FullScreenMario docker container files are licensed as follows:

-Copyright (C) 2014 Chris Collins
+Copyright (C) 2015 Chris Collins

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.